Persistent Homology with Improved Locality Information for more Effective Delineation: Experiments

 We experimented on three datasets. \begin{itemize}[topsep=0pt]

 \item \RTD{}.
-A recently published dataset of high-resolution satellite images covering urban areas of forty cities in six different countries~\citep{Bastani18}.
+A dataset of high-resolution satellite images covering urban areas of forty cities in six countries~\cite{Bastani18}.
 The ground truth was obtained from OpenStreetMap.
-Like~\citep{Bastani18,Li18h,Yang19,Mosinska20}, we used twenty five cities as the training set and the remaining fifteen as the test set.
+Like~\cite{Bastani18,Li18h,Yang19,Mosinska20}, we used twenty five cities as the training set and the remaining fifteen as the test set.

 \item \MAS{}.
-The Massachusetts dataset~\citep{Mnih13} features both urban and rural neighborhoods, with many different kinds of roads ranging from small paths to highways.
-For a fair comparison to~\citep{Hu19b}, we split the data into three equal folds and performed a three-way cross validation.
+The Massachusetts dataset~\cite{Mnih13} features both urban and rural neighborhoods, with many different kinds of roads ranging from small paths to highways.
+For a fair comparison to~\cite{Hu19b}, we split the data into three equal folds and performed a three-way cross validation.

 \item \NEU{}.
 The dataset is a part of a proprietary 3D, 2-photon microscopy scan of a whole mouse brain.
 It contains 14 stacks of size $250 \times 250 \times 200$ voxels and a spatial resolution of $1.0 \times 0.3 \times 0.3$ ${\mu m}$.
 We used ten stacks for training and the remaining four for testing.